BhaviChikhal/machine-learning/writeup.Rmd

-Practical machine learning --nae Course project
+Practical machine learning: Course project
 ===========================================

 The goal of the project